matteocam/alan-turings-functional-friday-nights/README.md

 ## Introduction
 If you have never heard of Turing Machines good: it probably means you went out often enough during your life.

-However, if you have ever happened to have to write Turing Machines for a whatever reason and felt like going out the same night, you probably learnt what "impossibility" is about (if you do not have a clear idea yet, look for a semantic path between the words "agreement" and "condominium meeting" or keep hanging out Turing Machines and ask them if they ever halt).
+However, if you have ever happened to have to describe a program by means of a Turing Machines for whatever reason and felt like going out the same night, you probably learnt first-hand what the notion of "impossibility" is about and you may be ready for a course in computational complexity (if you do not have a clear idea yet, look for a semantic path between the words "agreement" and "condominium meeting" or keep hanging out Turing Machines and ask them if they ever halt).

-Turing Machines (TMs) are a formalism for computation.
-Given their complexity, even easy tasks and algorithms can be daunting.
+Turing Machines (TMs) are an important formalism for computation.
+Given their low-level-ness, even defining easy tasks and algorithms can be daunting.
 At least two problems emerge:
-* TMs are not easily testable
+* TMs are not simply testable
 * TMs are described by long-winded definitions of transition functions

 This library provides an Haskell DSL for defining Turing Machines.
 Some aspects of the Haskell programming language